SPRING 2014 DEADLINE: Friday, March 21, 5pm

 Student Clubs & Greek Life Office, Student Union Room 210 or via email to Paula: email@example.com

 The University of Alaska Anchorage prides itself in being a partner with the Anchorage community as illustrated through its University as a Public Square philosophy.
 Students are encouraged to embrace relationships that foster philanthropic and volunteer opportunities that enhance academic, cultural, emotional, and social development.

 The Seawolf Community Service Award is bestowed upon a student who exhibits an exemplary commitment to volunteer service.
-The intent of this award is to publicly recognize and honor individuals for their dedication and recognize the importance of community involvement.
+The intent of this award is to publicly recognize and honor individuals for their dedication and highlight the importance of community involvement.

 - Have not previously received the Seawolf Community Service Award

-- Have completed service during the current and previous academic year (summer 2013, spring 2013, fall 2012)
+- Completed service during the current and previous academic year

-- Submitted a complete application
+- Completed application

 The Seawolf Community Service Award Advisory Committee is appointed by the Dean of Students and composed of two faculty/staff members and two students not applying for the award.
 After eligibility has been verified, the advisory committee evaluates application materials based on accuracy and thoroughness of application materials, service projects, breath of participation, and significance of contributions to the community.

 - The number of actual awards available each semester varies.

 - Tuition credit can only be used for Anchorage campus courses that are not self-supported and used in the following semester.